2023 Best Value Allied Health Professions Bachelor's Degree Schools in Missouri

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named Missouri State University - Springfield the best value school in Missouri for allied health professions students working on their bachelor’s degree.
-Located in the midsize city of Springfield, Missouri State is a public college with a very large student population.
+Our analysis found Missouri State University - Springfield to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Missouri.
+Located in the medium-sized city of Springfield, Missouri State is a public school with a very large student population.

-Read full report on Allied Health Professions at Missouri State University - Springfield
+Full Allied Health Professions at Missouri State University - Springfield Report

 In-state tuition fees for undergraduate students at Mizzou are $11,981 per year.
 While working on their Bachelor's Degree, allied health majors at Mizzou accumulate an average of around $21,338 in student debt.
 This translates to an average monthly loan payment of $342, based on a 10-year repayment plan.

-Mizzou also took the #2 spot in our Best Allied Health Professions Bachelor’s Degree Trade Schools in Missouri rankings.
+Mizzou did well in our overall quality rankings, too.
+It placed #2 on our Best Allied Health Professions Bachelor’s Degree Trade Schools in Missouri list.

 Read full report on Allied Health Professions at University of Missouri - Columbia